 -Swelling Control: Cryotherapy and muscle stimulation as needed.
-Compression wrap as needed. -Range of Motion: Active and passive range of motion with a goal of 0 degrees of extension and 120 degrees of flexion this will not be possible if there is a buckethandle meniscus tear.
-The use of a stationary bike or stepper may be utilized.
+Compression wrap as needed. -Range of Motion: Active and passive range of motion with a goal of 0 degrees of extension and 120 degrees of flexion the use of a stationary bike or stepper may be utilized.

--Muscle Activation and Strength: Isometric quad sets, Straight Leg Raises, Gentle CKC exercises: mini squats, lunges, step-ups gait and crutch training

--Blood Flow Restriction: Under the direct supervision of a trained Physical Therapist in BFR

-Isometric pre-conditioning, isometric quad set, leg extension over knee roll, straight leg raises
+- -Muscle Activation and Strength: Isometric quad sets, Straight Leg Raises, Gentle CKC exercises: mini squats, lunges, step-ups, gait and crutch training - -Blood Flow Restriction: Under the direct supervision of a trained Physical Therapist in BFR Isometric pre-conditioning, isometric quad set, leg extension over knee roll, straight leg raises

-PHASE 1: RESTORING ACTIVITIES OF DAILY LIVING WITH MAXIMAL GRAFT/MENISCUS PROTECTION (WEEKS 0-8)
+PHASE 1: RESTORING ACTIVITIES OF DAILY LIVING WITH MAXIMAL GRAFT/MENISCUS PROTECTION (WEEKS 0-6)